Eric-LLMs/LLMs-Lab-2024/README.md

 ## 3. RAG

 This folder contains two different **RAG (Retrieval-Augmented Generation)** pipelines.
-The first one is based on Elasticsearch (ES), and the second one is based on a vector database, ChromaDb.
+The first one is based on Elasticsearch (ES), and the second one is based on a vector database, ChromaDB.

 - The Offline Steps are as follows: